 There are several ways to move messages from a user's primary mailbox to their archive mailbox:

 Move or copy messages manually: Users can manually move or copy messages from their primary mailbox or a .pst file to their archive mailbox.
-The archive mailbox appears as another mailbox or .pst file in Outlook and Outlook on the web.
+The archive mailbox appears as another mailbox Outlook and Outlook on the web or like a mounted .pst file in Outlook.

 Move or copy messages using Inbox rules: Users can create Inbox rules in Outlook or Outlook on the web to automatically move messages to a folder in their archive mailbox.

 Move messages using retention policies: You can use retention policies to automatically move messages to the archive mailbox.
 Users can also apply personal tags to move messages to their archive mailbox.
-For details about archive and retention policies, see Archiving and retention policies later in this topic.
+For details about archive and retention policies, see the next section in this topic.